-- Your business resides in South Carolina
+- Any consumer residing in South Carolina

-Exemptions from part of the law apply to:
+No. 3: There are limited exemptions.
+Some exemptions from part of the law apply to:

 - Licensee with fewer than 10 employees including independent contractors.